-The control buttons and PROGRAM display can be used to select, activate and display programs that are stored in the device.
+The control buttons and PROGRAM display can be used to select, activate and display the first four programs that are stored in the device.

 3.4.3 Control buttons

 Function selection and program selection are controlled via the control buttons.